Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 Both QUIC and SRT allow bidirectional transmission of the payload over a single SRT connection.
 Even with payload sent in one direction, some control packets are still sent in the opposite direction over the same connection.

 ## Congestion Control

 QUIC as a transport can apply congestion control.
-It should be noted however the specifics of live streaming compared to file-based transmissions.
+It is worth noting, however, the specifics of live streaming compared to file-based transmissions.
 The payload is not available right away, therefore regular bandwidth probing mechanisms by increasing the sending rate would not work.